angular/angular/aio/content/guide/angular-package-format.md

 <div class="alert is-helpful">

 APF is versioned along with the rest of Angular, and every major version improves the package format.
-You can find the versions of the specification prior to v10 this [google doc](https://docs.google.com/document/d/1Vyqu-D2EkRbnfw4YEm4xxUZe_fAOg001nFfuU3pWMMs/edit#heading=h.k0mh3o8u5hx).
+You can find the versions of the specification prior to v10 in this [google doc](https://docs.google.com/document/d/1Vyqu-D2EkRbnfw4YEm4xxUZe_fAOg001nFfuU3pWMMs/edit#heading=h.k0mh3o8u5hx).

 </div>